✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 From the I/O 2026 announcements:

-• 24/7 personal AI agent running on a dedicated Google Cloud VM tied to your account
+24/7 personal AI agent Dedicated Google Cloud VM tied to my account

-• Deep Workspace integration — Gmail, Calendar, Drive, Docs, Sheets, Slides, YouTube, Maps
+Workspace integration Gmail, Calendar, Drive, Docs, Sheets, Slides, YouTube, Maps

-• External integrations — Canva, OpenTable, Instacart (with more partners coming)
+External integrations Canva, OpenTable, Instacart (more partners coming)

 Spark is positioned as the consumer counterpart to the developer-facing Antigravity stack.
-If Spark works well for a task, the underlying Antigravity harness will likely work well for your custom agents.
+If Spark works well for a task, the underlying Antigravity harness will likely work well for my custom agents.

 Availability and Pricing (May 2026) #

-• Current status: Trusted testers have access; beta rolling out to Google AI Ultra subscribers in the U.S.
+Current status Trusted testers; beta rolling out to Google AI Ultra subscribers in the U.S. Gemini Spark page

-Task Spark Your Current Agent (Hermes/OpenClaw/Agent Zero) Winner
+Task Spark Score My Current Agent Score Winner

 • Quality of output (accuracy, relevance, completeness)